DahnM20/ai-flow/README.md

 ## Usage

+You'll have to update REPLICATE_API_KEY in the .env to be able to use the Replicate Node.
+This api key is only used to fetch models data.

 1. Start the backend server: `cd backend && poetry run python server.py`
 2. Start the ui application: `cd ui && npm start`
 3. Open your browser and navigate to `http://localhost:3000`